jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!--may update image to gray and red cartoon characters-->
 <!--need to buy copyright or remake image-->

 Mental healthcare services are often not **available** when we need them most.
-For example, in metropolitan Madison, WI, where I live, many well-regarded psychologists seem to rarely accept new patients, and others have wait lists that can delay a first visit for months.
+For example, in Madison, WI, where I live, many well-regarded psychologists seem to rarely accept new patients, and others have wait lists that can delay a first visit for months.

 ---